 BROWSING GOATS ON THE RIO GRANDE TRAIL CORRIDOR Starting August 18th

-September 1, 2021 GOAT UPDATE: The goats are returning!
-For the sixth year in a row, RFTA contracted Goat Green, LLC to graze 450 goats through the lower 20 miles of the railroad corridor.
+The goats are returning!
+For the seventh year in a row, RFTA contracted Goat Green, LLC to graze 450 goats through the lower 20 miles of the railroad corridor.
 RFTA is trying to shift the paradigm away from spraying toxic and harmful herbicides and instead utilize goats to graze and build soil health.
 Thank you for everyone’s goat love and support!

 Rio Grande trail users, here is “Goats 101” for when you stop and say hi to them on the trail: